tireddy2/Reverse-HTTP-Transport/draft-tiruben-reverse-http.md

 ## Stolen key attacks {#stolen-keys}

 As noted in {{Section 4 of !RFC8336}}, accepting ORIGIN frames without DNS confirmation facilitates the use of stolen keys, and thus increases the incentive to steal these keys.
 The mitigations listed in that section also apply here, and are RECOMMENDED.
-Intermediaries also MAY impose a DNS confirmation requirement, although this weakens the DoS defense provided by Reverse HTTP ({{ip-leaks}}).
+Intermediaries also MAY impose a DNS confirmation requirement, although this weakens the DDoS defense provided by Reverse HTTP ({{ip-leaks}}).

 > QUESTION: Should we do more about this?
 For example, we could define an OID to mark these certificates as Reverse HTTP-only, or we could commit to an IP range by placing a MAC in a DNS record and revealing the message via a SETTINGS value.

 ## IP leaks {#ip-leaks}

-One goal of Reverse HTTP is to prevent DoS attackers from learning the IP addresses used by the origin to communicate with this intermediary.
-This address can leak in various ways, requiring certain mitigations:
+One goal of Reverse HTTP is to prevent DDoS attackers from learning the IP addresses used by the origin to communicate with this intermediary.
+This IP address can be leaked in various ways, requiring certain mitigations:

 * In the ordinary DNS address records for the origin.
   - Origins SHOULD use different IPs for Reverse HTTP (unless the intermediary imposes a DNS confirmation requirement as described in {{stolen-keys}}).